Bow drilling in Australia by Gordon Dedman

 4. Using a thicker spindle

-Alternatively, if no Paracord is available, any other kind of strong and uniformly thick string can be used.
+Alternatively, any strong and uniformly thick string can be used if no Paracord is available.

 Holding block and others

-As a holding block for bow drilling in Australia, Gordon uses green hardwood pieces, which are half-round on the upper side.
-The bearing hole will be cut with a knife in the middle of the block.
-And, if the block is slightly dry already, he spits into the hole for lubrication.
-Blade for catching the ember and useful tinder plus its preparation were already discussed in my former post about Australian woods for friction fire lighting.
+Gordon uses green hardwood pieces, which are half-round on the upper side, as a holding block for bow drilling in Australia.
+The bearing hole is cut with a knife in the middle of the block.
+If the block is slightly dry already, he spits into the hole for lubrication.
+The blade for catching the ember and useful tinder, plus its preparation, were already discussed in my former post about Australian woods for friction fire lighting.

 Burning-in the bow drill set

-Due to the slim width of the hearth board, Gordon always got a good look at where exactly to center the spindle.
-He puts the spindle in such a way that there is still a secure sidewall but not too much wood to remove for the notch.
-Thereafter burning-in is done as everywhere else in the world, from a cautious start until the first smoke appears and some strokes further.
+Due to the hearth board’s slim width, Gordon always had a good idea of where precisely to center the spindle.
+He placed the spindle so there was still a secure sidewall but not too much wood to remove for the notch.
+After that, burning in is done as everywhere else in the world, from a cautious start until the first smoke appears and some strokes further.

 Cutting the notch at the hearth board

 Notch-cutting is again done the same as everywhere else, but Gordon is not shy of having improved the notching efficiency.
-Sometimes he just cuts the notch with a handsaw and cleans it out with the knife.
-That’s by far faster compared to a knife only.
+Sometimes, he cuts the notch with a handsaw and cleans it with the knife.
+That’s by far faster than a knife.

 Producing an ember with the bow drill

-Before starting to produce ember, Gordon always checks the sidewalls and bottoms of both the hearth board and spindle and cleans out with the knife whatever could negatively influence the action.
-Like charred sidewalls, glazed areas, or elevated pits at the bottom which increase the friction area.
+Before starting to produce ember, Gordon always checks the sidewalls and bottoms of both the hearth board and spindle and cleans out with the knife whatever could negatively influence the action, such as charred sidewalls, glazed areas, or elevated pits at the bottom, which increase the friction area.

-After having made sure that all his bow drill parts are in optimal shape and fit each other, he ensures the availability of a proper ‘bird nest’, fire pit, enough kindling in four different sizes, and suitable firewood.
-Only thereafter he will start producing the ember.
+After ensuring that all his bow drill parts are in optimal shape and fit each other, he ensures the availability of a proper ‘bird nest’, fire pit, enough kindling in four different sizes, and suitable firewood.
+Only thereafter will he start producing embers.

-He assembles the bow drill and starts stroking and – depending on the used wood species – he either increases pressure on the holding block or increases the stroking speed or does both.
-Necessary regulations of speed and pressure will be felt and heard around a ‘sweet spot’.
-If the spindle starts squeaking, it means that the pressure has to be increased on the holding block; if only dust is produced (and there are no board vibrations) the speed must be increased.
+He assembles the bow drill and starts stroking, and – depending on the used wood species – he either increases pressure on the holding block, increases the stroking speed, or does both.
+Necessary regulations of speed and pressure will be felt and heard around a ‘sweet spot.’
+If the spindle starts squeaking, the pressure has to be increased on the holding block; if only dust is produced (and there are no board vibrations), the speed must be increased.

 When stroking, the most important according to Gordon, are the following factors: